 Obviously, we want to believe that every concrete and flooring professional is fully educated in his or her trade and uses the strictest standards to be sure each job is completed correctly.
 Unfortunately, the high level of flooring failure costs annually suggests that there is more to be learned.
 Some installation culprits that can result in excess concrete slab moisture may include: a vapor retarder with insufficient or poor perm (permeability) rating, insufficient site evaluation or geotechnical survey to identify natural water sources, excessive trowelling that prematurely seals the slab surface, or surface membranes applied before the slab was adequately dry.

 - Improperly dried concrete

 In cases where flooring failure is attributed to excess moisture, it is important to be sure that the slab was adequately dry before flooring was installed.
 Installers intent on meeting a construction deadline, or those who use surface-only test methods like calcium chloride testing, may not have had accurate moisture content data to base their adhesive or flooring material choices on.
-Only relative humidity (RH) testing can adequately determine the true moisture content conditions of a concrete slab and inform both schedule and flooring decisions.
+Only RH testing can adequately determine the true moisture conditions of a concrete slab and inform both schedule and flooring decisions.